TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 * The system shall prevent overcharging, excessive discharge, and overheating.

-* The BMS shall include an automatic shutdown mechanism to reduce safety risks under the following conditions, temperatures bellow -4 degrees Fahrenheit, temperatures at or above 140 degrees Fahrenheit, low charge, excessive discharging, and when overcharging.
+* The BMS shall include an automatic shutdown mechanism to reduce safety risks under the following conditions; temperatures below -4 degrees Fahrenheit, temperatures at or above 140 degrees Fahrenheit, low charge, excessive discharging, and when overcharging.

 * The system shall integrate with the car’s existing electrical architecture and Formula SAE regulations.